How to Write a Great Brief for a Mobile App Development Project?

 A brief involves a lot of thought but it is important to understand that it is not merely a tool to communicate.
 When you draft a logical product brief you will encounter certain problem areas that you may have missed or were completely unknown to.

-Drafting a brief provides you the necessary perspective around things that are crucial in the development process and goes on to show how it is the first defining step towards your end goal.
+Drafting a brief provides you with the necessary perspective around things that are crucial while strategically planning a mobile app development process, and goes on to show how it is the first defining step towards your end goal.

 A brief is a two-way street and you must talk to your development partner on matters you are not sure about.
 You should provide enough room for the developers to put forth their ideas and let them guide you towards the best solution.